| Upcoming Hearings | Tracked Legislation |

 | LD 2233 |

-An Act To Combine The Board Of Licensure In Medicine And Board Of Osteopathic Licensure Into A Single Licensing Board For All Physicians And Physician Associates Based on the recommendations of a working group, the bill combines the Board of Licensure in Medicine and Board of Osteopathic Medicine into a single licensing board, known as the Maine Board of Medicine, for all physicians and physician associates effective January 1, 2027.
-The bill also requires the Board of Licensure in Medicine and Board of Osteopathic Medicine to report on the planning completed by the boards prior to the establishment of the Maine Board of Medicine, including recommendations for any suggested legislation necessary to further implement the merger, to the Governor and to the joint standing committee of the Legislature having jurisdiction over professional licensing board matters no later than January 31, 2027.
-The bill authorizes the committee to report out a bill based on the report to the 133rd Legislature in 2027. |
+An Act To Combine The Board Of Licensure In Medicine And Board Of Osteopathic Licensure Into A Single Licensing Board For All Physicians And Physician Associates As enacted, this law (Chapter 738) seeks to combine the Board of Licensure in Medicine and Board of Osteopathic Medicine into a single licensing board, known as the Maine Board of Medicine, for all physicians and physician associates effective January 1, 2027. |

-Committee: HEALTH COVERAGE, INSURANCE AND FINANCIAL SERVICES Committee Docket: Voted - OTP-AM (3/25/2026) |
+Committee: HEALTH COVERAGE, INSURANCE AND FINANCIAL SERVICES Signed by the Governor Public Law Chapter 738 (4/16/2026) |